boshtannik/embedded-nano-mesh/README.md

 send it with standard `send` method, and put `GeneralAddressType::BROADCAST` as the `destination_device_identifier`.
 Every device will treat `GeneralAddressType::BROADCAST` as it's own address, will keep the message as received and will transit copy of that message further.

+To send the message to a specific device in the network, you can send it with standard `send` method, and put `ExactAddressType` as the `destination_device_identifier`.

 The term "echoed message" refers to a duplicated message that has been re-transmitted into the ether by an intermediate device.